-For buildings and improvements which commenced on or after 1 January 196434 but before 4 June 1988,35 section 13bis(2) and (4) provide that an additional allowance, colloquially known as the grading allowance, is available on buildings and improvements which qualified for the annual allowance under section 13bis(1).
+For buildings and improvements which commenced on or after 1 January 1964 but before 4 June 1988, section 13bis(2) and (4) provide that an additional allowance, colloquially known as the grading allowance, is available on buildings and improvements which qualified for the annual allowance under section 13bis(1).
+This allowance is therefore not available to new buildings or improvements.